VietnamTo-pack List for Vietnam

 5. Back-up external hard drive/portable flash drive for digital nomads

-6. Wifi signal booster: hotel’s wifi can be frustrating at times, so a wifi booster gadget can be your savior of the day
+6. Wifi signal booster: The hotel’s wifi can be frustrating at times, so a wifi booster gadget can be your savior of the day

 7. Travel apps: There are many mobile apps to aid a foreigner on holiday in Vietnam, like Agoda (accommodation), 12GoAsia and Grab (transportation), or Google Translate.